-There’s no doubt that weight loss is hard work.
+Feel like quitting?
+Losing weight is hard work but don’t give up!
+Making changes and getting weight loss support will get you to your goals.
 When you commit to losing weight, you’re also committing to changing your diet, exercising regularly, getting enough sleep, and taking better care of yourself in general.
 If at any point in your weight-loss journey you feel like quitting and giving up, know that you’re not alone, and that there are many effective ways to reignite your drive and motivation!

 When you feel like throwing in the towel, don’t give up, no matter what!
 Follow these tips to get back on track with your weight-loss goals.